mestredelpino/standalone-vms/README.md

 ```
 focal-cloudserver-name = ""                         # The name for the ubuntu-server template VM (default is ubuntu-server-template)
-static-vms = [
+static_vms = [
   {                                                 # Deploy MinIO (cloud-native storage, will use setup-scripts/minio-setup.sh as startup script)
     name = "minio"                                  # The VM's hostname (and helm chart to install)
     disk = 100,                                     # The VM's disk storage in GB
     cpu = 2,                                        # The VM's number of vCPUs
     memory = 4000,                                  # The VM's memory in MB
-    ip_address : "10.0.0.3",                        # The static IP address for this VM
+    ip_address = "10.0.0.3",                        # The static IP address for this VM
-    vm-name: "minio-standalone",                    # The name of this VM
+    vm_name = "minio-standalone",                   # The name of this VM
-    startup-script: "minio-setup.sh",               # The startup shell script to run when this VM powers on for the first time
+    startup_script = "minio-setup.sh",              # The startup shell script to run when this VM powers on for the first time
     environment-variables = {                       # Environment variables to be passed to your VM (at ~/.env)
       service_domain           = "yourdomain.com"   # DNS domain to be used by the MinIO service
       service_root             = "admin"            # Root username to be used by the MinIO service